 - Address: 301 Simonton Street, Key West, FL 33040

 - Highlights: Constructed in 1932, this courthouse is a standout example of Art Deco design with its Key Largo limestone exterior and intricate terra cotta detailing.
-Originally a U.S. Post Office, Custom House, and Courthouse, it remains a key piece of Key West’s architectural heritage.
+Originally a U.S. Post Office, Custom House, and Courthouse, it remains a key piece of Key West’s architectural heritage and a unique landmark.

 3. The Strand Theater (Now a Walgreens)